 It continues to amaze me that in this day and age organizations still aren't teaching, and embedding into the DNA of their culture, how to coach up and coach out fast.

 Nothing brings the performance of a team down quicker than under-performers.
-They are a blot of ink in a clean glass of water - they discolor everything and everyone around them.
+They are like a couple of drops of coffee in a clean glass of water - they discolor everything and everyone around them.

 As a high performing leader, you must hold yourself and your people to really high standards.
 As soon as you witness someone's performance slide you need to do something about it.